cpwr-devops/DevOps-Examples-Doc/docs/pipelines/basic_scenario.md

 ![ISPW Life Cylce](../guidelines/images/ISPW_life_cycle.png)

 ### Step 4 - ISPW Webhook trigger
+In ISPW, the promotion from the `DEV` level to the `QA` level in ISPW automatically creates an ISPW set containing all components that are part of this specific promotion.
+Once the promotion completes, ISPW triggers a Jenkins job that executes a series of automated steps.
+The Jenkins job is triggered via a [Webhook](../tool_configuration/webhook_setup.md).
+The webhook also passes the [Parameters](../advanced_pipelines/parameters.md) to the Jenkins job to control the execution.

 Automatically in ISPW the promotion from the `DEV` level to the `QA` level in ISPW creates an ISPW a set containing all components that are part of this specific promotion.
 Once the promotion completes, ISPW triggers a Jenkins job that executes a series of automated steps.
 The Jenkins job is triggered via an [Webhook](../tool_configuration/webhook_setup.md).
 The webhook also passes the [Parameters](../advanced_pipelines/parameters.md) to the Jenkins job to control the execution.

 ### Step 5 - Trigger CI pipeline job